How to Build and Publish Your Android App on Google Play Store (2026)

 If You’re Building with Jetpack Compose:

-Most modern Android apps now use Jetpack Compose instead of XML layouts.
+Most modern android apps developers now use Jetpack Compose instead of XML layouts.
 In that case, you don’t need traditional XML themes.
 Instead, add the Compose BOM (Bill of Materials) to manage versions consistently:

 dependencies {